chonla/rf-wins-env-setup/GUIDE.md

     ![](img/pip-install.png)

-2. You can check if robot framework is now installed by running `robot -V`, robot framework version should be displayed.
+2. You can check if robot framework is now installed by running `robot --version`, robot framework version should be displayed.

     ![](img/robot-version.png)